 The 2035 target for Mexico under the High Ambition pathway shows a 48-52% reduction in GHG emissions (including LULUCF) from 2023 levels (Figure 1).
 In this pathway, GHG emissions peak before 2025, then decline immediately to meet the net-zero GHG target by 2050.
 In this scenario, GHG emissions decrease by 33-37% from 2023 levels by 2030 and by 48-52% by 2035.

 Subnational leaders are essential for advancing NDC ambition.
-Our new report on Mexico, identifies that subnational actors still have the capacity to support and strengthen national emissions reduction efforts, despite growing federal centralization.7 Although state and municipal resources are limited and federal authorities lead target-setting and implementation, subnational actors still benefit from multi-level coordination, resource sharing, and the ability to advocate for national policies and incentive programs.7 Key measures to enhance ambition include promoting distributed generation, streamlining permitting for clean technologies, updating building codes to encourage rooftop solar, solar water heating, thermal insulation, and electrification; improving waste management and methane capture; supporting agricultural start-ups to reduce livestock methane; promoting circular economy practices; and advancing EV adoption and public transit modernization.7
+Our report on Mexico, identifies that subnational actors still have the capacity to support and strengthen national emissions reduction efforts, despite growing federal centralization.8 Although state and municipal resources are limited and federal authorities lead target-setting and implementation, subnational actors still benefit from multi-level coordination, resource sharing, and the ability to advocate for national policies and incentive programs.8 Key measures to enhance ambition include promoting distributed generation, streamlining permitting for clean technologies, updating building codes to encourage rooftop solar, solar water heating, thermal insulation, and electrification; improving waste management and methane capture; supporting agricultural start-ups to reduce livestock methane; promoting circular economy practices; and advancing EV adoption and public transit modernization.8

 Under the High Ambition scenario, emissions from electricity generation decrease, driven by accelerated solar and wind deployment, cancellation of new gas projects, and a coal phaseout by 2030.
 Specifically, the power sector transition under the High Ambition pathway includes:

-• Solar and wind energy generation share increases from 13% in 2024 to 42% by 2030 and 61% by 2035, with average annual buildouts increasing from 1.1 GW/year in 2024 to 9 GW/year from 2025 to 2030 and 12 GW/year from 2030 to 2035.
+- Solar and wind energy generation share increases from 13% in 2024 to 42% by 2030 and 61% by 2035, with average annual buildouts increasing from 1.1 GW/year in 2024 to 9 GW/year from 2025 to 2030 and 12 GW/year from 2030 to 2035.

-• Coal generation phase out by 2030.
+- Coal generation phase out by 2030.

-• Reducing gas generation by 33% by 2030 and 55% by 2035 from 2024 levels, with no new gas expansion, by canceling 1 GW of pre-construction projects.
+- Reducing gas generation by 33% by 2030 and 55% by 2035 from 2024 levels, with no new gas expansion, by canceling 1 GW of pre-construction projects.

 Mexico’s energy system is heavily dependent on fossil fuels and reliant on imports.
-As of 2023, 60% of the gas supplied in Mexico was imported—primarily through pipelines from the United States—and 40% was produced domestically.11 Over the past decade, gas imports have steadily increased due to the abundant supply and low prices in the United States, as well as growing demand from the power sector and limited domestic gas production in Mexico.12,13 Under our High Ambition pathway for Mexico, domestic coal demand declines by 15% by 2030 and 33% by 2035 from the 2024 level, while gas demand falls by 31% and 43%, and oil demand increases by 1% and declines by 10%, respectively (Figure 3).
+As of 2023, 60% of the gas supplied in Mexico was imported—primarily through pipelines from the United States—and 40% was produced domestically.12 Over the past decade, gas imports have steadily increased due to the abundant supply and low prices in the United States, as well as growing demand from the power sector and limited domestic gas production in Mexico.13,14 Under our High Ambition pathway for Mexico, domestic coal demand declines by 15% by 2030 and 33% by 2035 from the 2024 level, while gas demand falls by 31% and 43%, and oil demand increases by 1% and declines by 10%, respectively (Figure 3).
 Transitioning away from imported fossil fuels to renewable energy in the power sector could enhance the country’s energy security while reducing emissions from this sector.

 Citations

-1. Gobierno de México.
+https://www.wri.org/news/statement-mexico-announces-strong-new-climate-commitment (2025). - Gobierno de México.
 Contribucion Determinada a nivel Nacional.
 Actualizacion 2022.
 (2022).

-2. Secretaría de Medio Ambiente y Recursos Naturales.
+- Secretaría de Medio Ambiente y Recursos Naturales.
 México reafirmó su compromiso con la acción climática ambiciosa en la COP29.
 Gobierno de México

-3. Gütschow, J., Pflüger, M. & Busch, D. The PRIMAP-hist national historical emissions time series (1750-2023) v2.6.1.
+http://www.gob.mx/semarnat/prensa/mexico-reafirmo-su-compromiso-con-la-accion-climatica-ambiciosa-en-la-cop29?idiom=es (2024). - Gütschow, J., Pflüger, M. & Busch, D. The PRIMAP-hist national historical emissions time series (1750-2023) v2.6.1.
 Zenodo

-4. Hoesly, R. et al. CEDS v_2025_03_18 Gridded Data 0.5 degree.
+https://doi.org/10.5281/zenodo.15016289 (2025). - Hoesly, R. et al. CEDS v_2025_03_18 Gridded Data 0.5 degree.
 Zenodo (2025).

-5. Ember.
+- Ember.
 Electricity Data Explorer - Open Source Global Electricity Data.
 Ember (2025).

-6. NGFS.
+- NGFS.
 NGFS Climate Scenarios for Central Banks and Supervisors - Phase V. The Central Banks and Supervisors Network for Greening the Financial System (NGFS) (2024).

-7. Borrero, M. et al. Achieving a High Ambition Pathway with Enhanced Subnational Climate Action in Mexico.
+- Borrero, M. et al. Achieving a High Ambition Pathway with Enhanced Subnational Climate Action in Mexico.

-8. GEM.
+https://cgs.umd.edu/sites/default/files/2025-10/CGS%20report_Achieving%20a%20High%20Ambition%20Pathway%20with%20Enhanced%20Subnational%20Climate%20Action%20in%20Mexico.pdf (2025). - GEM.
 Global Coal Plant Tracker (GCPT).
 Global Energy Monitor (GEM) (2025).

-9. Nuccitelli, D. What Is Mexico Doing About Climate Change?
+- Nuccitelli, D. What Is Mexico Doing About Climate Change?
 Yale Climate Connections

-10. KPMG & Kearney.
+http://yaleclimateconnections.org/2024/04/what-is-mexico-doing-about-climate-change/ (2023). - KPMG & Kearney.
 Statistical Review of World Energy, 73rd Edition.
 Energy Insitute

-11. IEA.
+https://www.energyinst.org/statistical-review/resources-and-data-downloads (2024). - IEA.
 Mexico - Natural Gas Supply.
 International Energy Agency (IEA)

-12. CGEP, C. |.
+https://www.iea.org/countries/mexico/natural-gas (2023). - CGEP, C. |.
 Lucrative Reward or Mounting Risk?
 Mexico’s Growing Reliance on US Gas.
 Center on Global Energy Policy at Columbia University SIPA | CGEP

-13. Consejo Nacional de Humanidades Ciencias y Tecnologías, Gobierno de México.
+https://www.energypolicy.columbia.edu/publications/lucrative-reward-or-mounting-risk-mexicos-growing-reliance-on-us-gas/ (2023). - Consejo Nacional de Humanidades Ciencias y Tecnologías, Gobierno de México.
 Flujos y Use de Gas - Plataforma Nacional de Energía, Ambiente y Sociedad.

 http://energia.conahcyt.mx/planeas (2023).